ltmai/javaee/cdi-alternative/README.md

 - project-imp : provides CDI implementation `CustomService` that implements `Service`.
 - project-logic : entry point that invokes `Handler` methods.

 This project is an example of using `@Alternative` to select CDI implementation at deployment time.
-This also refer to my answer on Stackoverflow (https://stackoverflow.com/questions/59295219/cdi-how-to-substitute-an-injected-bean-with-another/)
+This also refers to my answer on Stackoverflow (https://stackoverflow.com/questions/59295219/cdi-how-to-substitute-an-injected-bean-with-another/)

 ## Question on Stackoverflow

-Given an API with default injected CDI implementation inside a module (with `beans.xml`) that your code depends on, how can one substitute this default implementation with his own custom one, without changing the module?
+Given an API with default injected CDI implementation inside a module (with `beans.xml`) that your code depends on, how can you substitute this default implementation with your own custom one, without changing the module?

 ## Answer